 Price Range: $

-For four years he worked with Anthony Genovese of Rome's two-Michelin starred Il Pagliaccio and even with England's Gordon Ramsey.
-He chose Trastevere - a neighborhood in need of dining evolution - and his could very well be the Rome restaurant opening of the year.
-His stellar curriculum and talent will certainly stand him in good stead.The interiors and fit out at Zia are an ode to those all too familiar Scandinavian lines infiltrating the city but with Made in Italy design touches, Ziantoni and co. have truly made it their own.
+For four years Antonio Ziantoni worked with Anthony Genovese of Rome's two-Michelin starred Il Pagliaccio and even with England's Gordon Ramsey.
+For his own venture, he chose Trastevere - a neighborhood in need of dining evolution - and the dividents have paid with the venue now boasting 1 michelin star in its first years of operation.The interiors and fit-out at Zia are an ode to those all too familiar Scandinavian lines infiltrating the city but with Made in Italy design touches, Ziantoni and co. have truly made it their own.
 With less than 30 covers, it's an intimate space and away from the more crowded zones of the quartiere.
-The menu will attract a crowd looking for quality and innovation on the plate, but the prices are extremely reasonable for Trastevere and for the refined technique you find on the plate.
-There are 5 entrees,5 first course and 5 main courses to choose from as well as a 5-course tasting menu (55 euro) and a 3-course lunch menu (30 euro).
-The menu will change each season and some of the current highlights include lamb sweetbreads with mozzarella and tomato; a delectable pulled pork salad; panzerotti with smoked cockerel; and a most tender lamb and mustard dish.
+The menu will attract a crowd looking for quality and innovation on the plate, but the prices remain extremely reasonable for Trastevere and for the refined technique you find on the plate.
+As you'd expect, the menu changes seasonally with some recent highlights including lamb sweetbreads with mozzarella and tomato; a delectable pulled pork salad; panzerotti with smoked cockerel; and a most tender lamb and mustard dish.
 And when it comes to dessert, Christian Marasca's delights don't disappoint, especially the spectacular Tourbillon.
 If innovative fine dining is what you're after in Rome but you don't want to break the bank, Zia certainly won't disappoint.
 TRAM: 3 8.
 BUS: 75, H.